 Clearly identify your goal

 Work your way from the purchase price of the real estate to the down payment and the monthly mortgage payment.
 Can you afford this?
 How long will it take you be able to afford that down payment based on your current lifestyle?
-How important is your lifestyle compared with financial goals?
+How important is your lifestyle compared with your financial goals?

 Answer these questions.
 Write your answers down.
 Post your goals on your cell phone lock screen and home screen.
 Post your goals on social media.
 Or don’t.
-Say them out-loud.
+Say them out loud.
 Hold yourself accountable.
 Make a budget.
 An honest one.